 The way you choose to prioritise will depend on how much you have to do and by when.
 Some things will be more important than others and some may be less important but more urgent.
 Prioritising can be for different periods of time: an academic year, semester or a week and usually change over time.

-A good place to start is to get an overview of the deadlines for a period of weeks or a whole semester.
-You may need to set yourself mini-deadlines because a number of assignments may be due for submission around the same time.
+A good place to start is to get an overview of the deadlines for several weeks or a whole semester.
+You may need to set yourself mini-deadlines if a few assignments are due for submission around the same time.